 In a letter sent to Defense Secretary Mark Esper on Aug.
 6, Republican Sens.
 Marco Rubio of Florida and Pat Toomey of Pennsylvania said the U.S. would benefit by having more F-35s on flight lines around the world.

 The lawmakers' call for expansion came shortly after the Pentagon lost one of its F-35 NATO partner nations.

 The Defense Department officially booted Turkey from participating in the program in July because of its recent purchase of Russian-made S-400 surface-to-air-missile systems.

-Counting Turkey, Poland would become the thirteenth FMS customer.
+Counting Turkey, Poland would become the 13th customer.
 Despite Turkey's formal removal from the F-35 program, the Pentagon has provided a gradual acquisition off-ramp for the country.
 The plan is to cancel contracts with Turkey by early 2020.

 -- Oriana Pawlyk can be reached at email@example.com.
 Follow her on Twitter @oriana0214.